Hrabovszki1023/OKW/README.md

 The fastest and easiest way is:

 * to create a Maven Project
-* add your unittest-framework like junit as maven dependency
+* add your unit test framework like junit as maven dependency
-* add an openkeyword GUI-Adapter (e.g. se for Selenium) as maven dependency to your project
+* add an OpenKeyWord GUI-Adapter - At this moment OKW support only Selenium.
+  But OpenKeyWord is open for all GUI-testing-tools with a java-API.
+You only have to define GUI-adapter for your testing-tool

 ```xml
 <dependency>